osmangoninahid/flaskipy/README.md

 RESTFul flask

-Flaskipy will help you to create a RESTFul backend including basic CRUD operations with [PostgreSQL](https://www.postgresql.org/).
+Flaskipy CLI will help you to create a RESTFul backend.

 > It's Under Development